If we are unable to answer your question here, please call us on 01225 891469

 If you are burning only wood, an ash pan is not required.
 Wood is better burnt on a bed of ash, and you would only shovel ash out when too much builds up.
 Smokeless fuel and coal produces more ash than wood and needs air to come up through the grate to burn effectively and an ash pan tends to sit under the grate for ease of emptying.

 Fires require oxygen to burn and current regulations state that stoves over 5 kilowatt output require an air vent of 1 square inch (645.16 sq mm) per kw.
 Stoves under 5kw do not require an air vent, unless the property has been built since 2010, the room has more than one chimney or there is an extractor fan nearby.
 In these circumstances please contact us for further advice.

-We can part exchange if it is a stove brand we sell.
+We can part exchange a wood or multifuel stove if it is a brand we sell.

 We can do minor repairs on doors if you bring them in (replace glass/rope seals and give them a good clean).
 We also refurbish old stoves if it is a make we sell.
 This involves completely stripping them down, grit blasting each part and then rebuilding the stove.
 Please be aware that in the winter months we can be very busy so repairs can take longer to complete.

 Delivery is included in the retail price, however there is a 10% discount if you collect from Castle Farm (our premises).